Ray0202/Ray0202.github.io/_pages/about.md

 My research interests include machine learning and dataming, especially, deep learning, reinforcement learning and their applications in real-world data mining scenarios including recommender system and information retrieval.
 I am also interested in the interesting applications of LLMs in recommender system.

-I am now preparing my MS/PhD applications for Fall 2025, so if interested, please drop me an email!
+**I am now preparing my MS/PhD/RA applications for Fall 2025, so if interested, please drop me an email!**

 Selected Publications
 =====